stegr81/repomcrepoface/README.md

 # repomcrepoface
-A collection of example notebooks for future reference.
+A collection of random notebooks and documents for reference.